 What Does A Temperament Test Tell Me About Myself, And Where Can I Take One?

 In life, we want to know more about ourselves and our personalities, and one way we can do this is through a personality test.
 Personality tests can give us some insight into who we are, even if they are not necessarily the perfect measurement of one's self.
-A personality test is especially good if you want to find out what kind of temperament you have.
+A personality test is especially good if you want to find out what kind of temperament you have, for example, a melancholic temperament.
 What are temperaments?
 Let's talk about what they are and tell you how you can measure them.

 The Four Temperaments